-There are limited retail facilities in Ballon.
-Ballon has not availed of the commercial opportunity to serve an extensive retail catchment.
+There are limited retail facilities in Kildavin.
+Kildavin has not availed of the commercial opportunity to serve an extensive retail catchment.
 There is opportunity to promote further retail, restaurant and professional service facilities.
-No banking facilities and poor information technology access are locally regarded as impediments to progress.
+Poor information technology access is locally regarded as an impediment to progress.